VirusTC/AlnayaSN-500mg/docs/FDA_Lipid_Metabolism.md

 ## 2. The Mechanics of Steatorrhea (Oily Stools)

-When an individual notices stools that resemble "straight lard," they are experiencing **steatorrhea**—the excretion of excess, unabsorbed fat in the feces.
+When an individual notices stools that resemble "lard," they are experiencing **steatorrhea**—the excretion of excess, unabsorbed fat in the feces.
 High-dose niacin protocols intersect with this phenomenon through two distinct biological pathways:

 ### A. Gastrointestinal Mucosal Irritation and Malabsorption
 High concentrations of immediate-release nicotinic acid cause localized prostaglandin release ($PGD_2$ and $PGE_2$) within the epithelial lining of the stomach and small intestine.
 This rapid inflammatory surge can trigger: